DonnaYoung.org

 Spread everything out on a sheet or a towel and let the children make whatever they want.

-Not pictured: An angel could be made by covering a styrofoam ball with an old handkerchief or white fabric.
+Not pictured: An angel could be made by covering a Styrofoam ball with an old handkerchief or white fabric.
 The halo can be made from a gold glittery pipe-cleaner, use buttons or beads and trim for the facial features.

 Note: Buttons with large holes will require several straight pins inserted at strategic angles.